ReDI-School/ux_ui_bootcamp/projects/02_mobile_app/1_milestone.md

-# 1. Milestone - Analysis, Empathy Map and User flows
+# 1. Milestone - Develop an Empathy Map, a Task Analysis and User Flows

 ### What you will do:

-Students will analyse the answer of the user interviews and extract meaningful insights related to behaviours, attitudes, needs, goals, and frustrations.
-They will then Identify and highlight key phrases or sentences that indicate user motivations, preferences, and challenges They will then create an Empathy Map and fill out a Task Analysis template created to give them a facilitation.
-Ultimately they will propose task analysis steps and they will create a user flow.
+You will analyse the answer of the user interviews and extract meaningful insights related to behaviours, attitudes, needs, goals, and frustrations.
+You will then Identify and highlight key phrases or sentences that indicate user motivations, preferences, and challenges You will then create an Empathy Map and fill out a Task Analysis template created to give them a facilitation.
+Ultimately you will propose task analysis steps and you will create a user flow.

 ### What you learn:

-Students will continue to develop analytical skills and critical thinking by internalizing the fundamental principle of user experience design: that UX Design decisions are rooted in research with the user as the focal point.
-They will learn to extract and synthesize valuable user insights from interview data, developing a keen eye for identifying and categorizing user behaviors, attitudes, needs, goals, and frustrations.
-Additionally, students will acquire proficiency in creating empathy maps to visualize and deepen their understanding of user experiences.
-Furthermore, they will become familiar with the principles of task analysis, utilizing it to comprehend user flows and goals, while also gaining an understanding of user flows themselves, essential components in crafting seamless user experiences.
+You will continue to develop analytical skills and critical thinking by internalizing the fundamental principle of user experience design: that UX Design decisions are rooted in research with the user as the focal point.
+You will learn to extract and synthesize valuable user insights from interview data, developing a keen eye for identifying and categorizing user behaviors, attitudes, needs, goals, and frustrations.
+Additionally, you will acquire proficiency in creating empathy maps to visualize and deepen your understanding of user experiences.
+Furthermore, you will become familiar with the principles of task analysis, utilizing it to comprehend user flows and goals, while also gaining an understanding of user flows themselves, essential components in crafting seamless user experiences.

 ### Tips: